 Required textbook: "Techniques and Principles in Language Teaching" by Diane Larsen-Freeman and Marti Anderson, 3rd ed., 2011.
 This book is available for purchase at the UNBC Bookstore.

-Students must have a computer with webcam in order to attend and participate in class.
-Headsets preferred.
+Students must have a computer with webcam and a strong internet connection in order to attend and participate in class.
+Headsets are preferred.